seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 My villain!

 **CORNWALL**
-Lest it see more, prevent it.
+Lest it see more, prevent it!
 Out, vile jelly!
-Where is thy lustre now?
+Where is thy luster now?

 **GLOUCESTER**
 All dark and comfortless.
 Where's my son Edmund?